US soldier stationed in South Korea tests positive for coronavirus as global outbreak worsens

 Tehran continues to grapple with a significant outbreak that one lawmaker in the holy city of Qom, the epicenter of the Iranian outbreak, said has killed as many as 50 people, though the country's health ministry has denied his claims.

-Among the infected is Iran's deputy health minister Iraj Haririchi.
-Haririchi appeared on television sweaty and ill to warn Iranians of coronavirus Monday, only to test positive for coronavirus on Tuesday.
+Among the infected is Iran's deputy health minister Iraj Harirchi.
+Harirchi appeared on television sweaty and ill to warn Iranians of coronavirus Monday, only to test positive for coronavirus on Tuesday.

-In a news conference on national television, Haririchi coughed and wiped sweat from his face using tissues on several occasions.
+In a news conference on national television, Harirchi coughed and wiped sweat from his face using tissues on several occasions.
 He was later diagnosed with coronavirus, according to state media.

 Across the Middle East, flights from Iran have been halted and borders with the country have been closed as the region tries to keep the spread of a deadly coronavirus at bay.
 Several countries have also issued travel bans for the country.